ProvableHQ/leo/docs/rfc/012-record-transaction-model.md

 and just make the member functions available via an implicit import declaration.
 All of this needs to be thought through more carefully, in the broader context of the Leo language design;
-in any case, it should be clear that this can be made to work in some way, and that Leo programs can access the old records throught the special `input` variables.
+in any case, it should be clear that this can be made to work in some way, and that Leo programs can access the old records through the special `input` variables.

 One issue with the special `input` variable is whether it should be treated as a built-in global variable, or whether it should be explicitly passed to the interface functions and to the non-interface functions called by them.